 Many Tarahumaras also live in major cities and in agriculture areas.
 The apple picking season of August and September can bring up to 35,000 Tarahumaras to the Cuauhtémoc area.
 There is also a seasonal population around Hermosillo, Sonora, Samalayuca, Chihuahua, Los Mochis, Sinaloa and around Camargo, Chihuahua.
 Major cities that have a significant Tarahumara population are Cuauhtémoc, Chihuahua, Cd.
 Juarez, Parral, and some others.

 What are their lives like?
-In years gone by, the life of the traditional Tarahumara was very primitive albeit very complex.
-They herded goats and planted corn and beans for food and also for a little income to buy sugar and coffee.
+In years gone by they herded goats and planted corn and beans for food and also for a little income to buy sugar and coffee.
 They lived in make shift houses made out of boards and blankets.
 Others lived in caves.

 The things that concerned them was not their housing nor their clothing.
 They were and still are trying to keep up good social relationships that involves a very complex tesgüino (homemade corn beer) network.
 Drinking a homemade beer from corn is the center of their life.
 They are driven by many fears, especially curses and spells from people that are consider witchdoctors.